octacian/hudlib/doc/Image.md

 #### `get_image`
 __Usage:__ `hudlib.get_image(<player (userdata or string)>, <hud name (string)>)`

 Returns a table containing all of the helpers which allow manipulation of the image.
-Helpers can be called in this method: `hudlib.get_image(...).remove()` (see below for all available helpers).
+Helpers can be called in this method: `hudlib.get_image(...):remove()` (see below for all available helpers).

 __Helpers:__
 - `remove()` - removes the image HUD element